 Be sure to visit our IEP webpage to see how Notice fit into the IEP process.

-IDEA 2004 includes a section (Subpart E) called Procedural Safeguards.
+IDEA 2004 includes a section called Procedural Safeguards.
 These safeguards are designed to protect the rights of parents and their child with a disability and, at the same time, give families and school systems mechanisms to resolve their disputes.
 One of those protections is called “notice”.
 Notice comes from the district and explains decisions about your child’s education and the reasons/data for making those decisions.

 What is “notice”?

 Notice (sometimes called Prior Written Notice) is a legal requirement of the Individuals with Disabilities Education Act (IDEA).
 Notice is provided to the parent by a district to explain an action the district wants to take, or is refusing to take, with a student who has a disability or is suspected of having a disability.
 Notice provides the reason(s) that the district is proposing or refusing an activity and must include sources for parents to contact to obtain assistance in understanding the law

 School districts must give parents a written notice (information received in writing), whenever the school district: